Introduction To Servo Motors

 A Servo motor (or servo) is a rotary actuator that allows precise angular position, velocity, and acceleration.
 Servos are found in many places: toys, home electronics, cars, and airplanes.
 If you have a radio-controlled model car, airplane, or helicopter, you are using at least a few servos.
 Servos also appear behind the scenes in devices we use every day.
 Electronic devices such as DVD and Blu-ray discPWMTM players use servos to extend or retract the disc trays.

 Synthiam uses servos that manage the movement of joints, pan & tilt, and continuous rotational movement.
 For PWM Servos, the EZB sends an electrical signal that tells the servo what position to reach and how quickly to get there.
-Bi-directional serial servos receive a protocol command by the EZB and the respective robot skill.
+Smart serial servos receive a protocol command by the EZB and the respective robot skill.
 Servos come in a variety of shapes and sizes for different applications.
 You may want a large, powerful one for moving the arm of a giant robot or a tiny one to make a robot's eyebrows go up and down.
 By linking many of these servos together, you can very easily create robots that perform complex real-world operations.

 Hobby PWM Servo vs. PWM